richard-vh/iceberg-spark-hol/step-by-step-guides/Section 2: Demonstrating Iceberg Capabilities across the Data Lifecycle and Cloudera Product Stack.md

 12. **Repeat** the same process to add a **PutIceberg** processor to your canvas.

 13. Drag and drop the two new processors to align them neatly on your canvas in the order **ExecuteContent -> MergeContent -> PutIceberg**.
 Now move your cursor to the bottom right of each processor, clicking the arrow area and dargging and dropping the arrow to the processor you want to connect it to as shown below.
-For the **ExecuteContent -> MergeContent** connection select the condition of **Success** for the link and for the  **MergeContent -> PutIceberg** connection select the condition of **MergeContent** for the link.
+For the **ExecuteContent -> MergeContent** connection select the condition of **Success** for the link and for the  **MergeContent -> PutIceberg** connection select the condition of **Merged** for the link.

 ![alt text](../img/icebergcdf21.gif)